ngshiheng/six-percent/README.md

 ### Run with Python installed

-1. Run `pipenv run python main.py`
+1. Run `poetry run python main.py`

 2. Proceed to make the payment if purchasing attempt is successful.
 Always remember to log out and restart the bot manually (exit and run again).